 - Olives - Occasionally, I will toss a few olives into this Italian classic.
 I love the saltiness of olives and they really help enhance the dish.

-Another more economical option would be to use regular olive oil for sauteing your garlic, and then finish the dish with the extra virgin.
+Another more economical option would be to use regular olive oil for sauteing the garlic, and then finish the dish with the extra virgin.
 I prepared it on YouTube in this manner.

 - 6 cloves garlic minced